 UAW Local 2317 represents about 700 employees at the Fairfield Manufacturing plant in Lafayette.
 According to federal prosecutors, Bennett, who headed the union during 2006-15, forged the signature of the local treasurer on about 170 checks to cover nonexistent “travel expenses.”
 Having forged the checks, he either cashed them or deposited them into his own account.
 He also rented out the union hall for outside functions, but without … Read More ➡

-On August 30, Michell Clifton, former office manager for International Association of Heat & Frost Insulators and Allied Workers Local 78, pleaded guilty in U.S. District Court for the Northern District of Alabama to one count of embezzling $23,014 in funds from the Irondale (Birmingham area), Ala.-based union.
-She also agreed to pay full restitution.
-Clifton had been charged in June with one count of embezzlement, 17 counts of forgery and two counts of making false statements.
+On November 22, Wanda Rosenboro-Correa, former secretary-treasurer of American Federation of Government Employees Local 2798, pleaded guilty in U.S. District Court for the District of Columbia to one count of theft of funds from the Washington, D.C. union in the amount of $13,803.
+She had been indicted in August.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡